TSEN4M/HAI-CS698Y/README.md

 - **Mitigation A (No-Gender model)** significantly improves fairness with minimal utility loss.
 - **Mitigation B (Reweighting)** achieves the best equal opportunity (lowest EOD) and highest female F1 score, comparable to baseline utility.
 - **Mitigation C (Calibration)** improves probability quality with fairness close to Mitigation A.
-- Oversampling the female group was tested but worsened fairness and was discarded.

 The notebook also visualizes confusion matrices, ROC curves, and subgroup tables.